DaduMord/LCCN_Delay_Bit_RTT_Estimator/README.md

 ## Important Notice

+This tool currently runs on Windows platform only.

 This tool requires tshark and pyshark as dependencies.
 For tshark, we recommend to install [Wireshark](https://www.wireshark.org/download.html) as it will automatically install tshark as well.